Linux

 UMask setting

-Harden services by configuring systemd units with a strict umask value using the unit setting UMask.
+Harden system and user services by configuring systemd units with a strict umask value using the unit setting UMask.
+Learn how to configure it in your units.

 RestrictRealtime setting

-Harden services by restricting systemd units to use realtime scheduling with the unit setting RestrictRealtime.
+Harden system and user services on Linux by restricting systemd units to use realtime scheduling with the unit setting RestrictRealtime.

 RestrictSUIDSGID setting